BASIS OF TRAINING

 Kenja offers practical training in effective personal communication and in the exploration of spiritual detachment.
 It helps people develop their understanding of stable spiritual truths, then apply these to daily life for the benefit of all.

-There are four centres Australia-wide, running training in spiritual understanding in a physical world.
+There are centres Australia-wide, running training in spiritual understanding in a physical world.
 Kenja is neither political nor religious – which means people of varied beliefs and cultures do the work, and because there is no membership to Kenja, people come and go as they choose.

 There are four core components to Kenja training:Energy Conversion meditation